taular2016/xpFollz/README.md

-# Class Aug 8 2015
-web page example in class
+# A video game class project

 # Installation
 To install this project, write the following command: